No. 7 Virginia looks to be businesslike in softer stretch of schedule, starting Wednesday at Louisville

 Still, there’s no way around it.
 After navigating one of the most intriguing and attractive segments of its season – one that included a road loss at rival Virginia Tech followed by home wins over North Carolina State and Duke – Virginia’s opposition drops off for the next seven days.

 Those three teams are a combined 9-34 in league play and have an average NET ranking of 241.
-UVa, meanwhile, is in a tie for first place with Pittsburgh atop the ACC standings at 11-3 and has the conference’s best NET ranking, 13.
+UVa, meanwhile, is in a tie for first place with Pittsburgh atop the ACC standings at 11-3 and has the conference’s best NET ranking at 13.

 Virginia must make sure its upcoming days at the beach don’t turn into ensnaring encounters with quicksand.
 But with a veteran roster, Bennett believes his team will take a businesslike approach to this stretch and keep itself in the hunt for an ACC regular-season championship.